At 18:00 CET on Tuesday 21st November, Krytyka Polityczna held a debate on the Russian Revolution and its legacy.

 Taking Sheila Fitzpatrick’s recent book on the revolution as a starting point, this debate will seek to analyse the origins, development and impact of the months of February and October 1917 as well as to take a look at how the tough years of the civil war and the first wave of the Red Terror affected the Stalinist Revolution a decade later.

-For an in-depth introduction to the Russian Revolution of 1917 and a discussion of its relevance today, watch the full-length Polish-language recording or keep an eye out for our English-language highlights video.
+For an in-depth introduction to the Russian Revolution of 1917 and a discussion of its relevance today, watch our English-language highlights video of the discussion or the full-length Polish-language recording.

 Paweł Kowal is a politician, academic and civil servant, who represents Poruzuminie in the European Parliament and works as a specialist on CEE and post-Sovietism in the Institute of Political Studies at PAN.